Concurrent Sessions 11 | October 11, 2025 | 8:45 AM - 10:15 AM (PST)

 Betsy Anderton Tipton, PhD

-Betsy Anderton Tipton, PhD in Instructional Design, is a dedicated high school educator with over 30 years of interdisciplinary teaching experience.
+Betsy Anderton Tipton, PhD in Instructional Design, is a dedicated high school educator with over 30 years of interisciplinary teaching experience.
 Passionate about harnessing the power of nature to transform learning environments, she integrates horticultural therapy, biophilic design, and sustainable gardening practices into her curriculum to boost both academic achievement and emotional well-being.
 Betsy’s innovative projects—such as providing houseplants for teacher wellness and spearheading intergenerational initiatives with assisted living communities—create strong connections among students, staff, and local residents.
 Her forward-thinking approach and multiple grant awards continue to expand her impactful programs.

-Reach for Growth: A pathway back to our wisest self
+Reach for Growth: A Pathway Back to Our Wisest Self

 Speaker